calimero-network/core/crates/network/README.md

 2. **Subscribed**: Indicates successful subscription to a topic
 3. **Message**: Represents a received message on a subscribed topic
 4. **StreamOpened**: Signifies the opening of a new stream with a peer

-These events allow the application to react to important network state changes and incoming data without needing to understand the underlying libp2p implementation.

 ##